 However, there are several common situations where this isn’t possible or can be confusing.
 We’ve addressed them below.

-The Assumed Par Value method when multiple periods are involved is a prorated calculation.
+The Assumed Par Value method, when multiple periods are involved, is a prorated calculation.
 That means, for each period, you use a “Gross Assets” number and an “Asset Date”.

-For each period, you must use a gross assets number that is “as of the nearest date on which the amount is obtainable”, within 30 days of the period end date as long as it’s in the same year.
+For each period, you must use a gross assets number that is “as of the nearest date on which the amount is obtainable,” within 30 days of the period end date, as long as it’s in the same year.

-So if you have one period on your 2024 franchise tax filing, and your Fiscal Year end is January, you would use your gross assets from your U.S. Form 1120 Schedule L for the Fiscal Year end January 2024.
+So if you have one period on your 2024 franchise tax filing, and your Fiscal Year end is January, you would use your gross assets from your U.S. Form 1120 Schedule L for the Fiscal Year ending January 2024.

-If you have multiple periods on your franchise tax form, you must use gross assets “as of the nearest date on which the amount is obtainable”, within 30 days of each period end date, and gross assets from your fiscal year end date for the final period.
+If you have multiple periods on your franchise tax form, each period must use Gross Assets as of the nearest date within 30 days of that period's end date.
+For the final period that extends through your fiscal year-end, use gross assets from the fiscal year-end date.

 Yes.
-Discern customers can file their Delaware franchise taxes directly from Discern, with the amount owed calculated automatically in the filing.
+Discern customers can digitally file their Delaware franchise taxes directly from the product, with the amount owed calculated automatically.
+For customers who owe $5,000 or more in Delaware franchise taxes, Discern also sends notifications when quarterly estimated taxes are due throughout the year.